-On July 6, 2020, the Rangeland Analysis Platform will switch to cover 2.0 as the default product for rangeland cover.
-Cover 1.0 will continue to be available at https://rangelands.app/coverV1/
+On July 6, 2020, the Rangeland Analysis Platform switched to cover 2.0 as the default product for rangeland cover.
+Cover 1.0 was removed July 19, 2021.

 Cover 1.0 was released in summer 2018.
 Since then there have been advances in data handling and modeling, creating new opportunities for an improved product.
 More on-the-ground data have also been collected and released by the federal monitoring programs.
 Cover 2.0 was developed with the intent to create a new product that uses the best available data, modeling, and resources.